wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 object, passing the object to the external handler.
 We conclude, therefore, that the `class MemLink` object alone is merely a wrapped link object with identical semantics.

+### Cache Object Initialization

+Contrary to most source files in SST, the cache, due to its size and complexity, is divided into several source files that do not follow the naming convention, making the source tree hard to navigate for beginners.
+File `cacheFactory.cc` contains the cache object constructor.
+File `cacheController.h/cc` contains the class definition and implementation of event processing.
+Certain method names are rather misleading, such as `createCacheArray()`, which only computes the cache array parameters, and does not have anything to do with the actual creation of cache arrays.
+In fact, `class CacheArray` is not even a data member of the cache.
+Instead, it is contained in the coherence controller, and is initialized along with the coherence protocol (i.e., different coherence protocol options may initialize cache arrays differently).